 Gefen Wonder Melts is the only disk-shaped candy melts that are dairy-free.
 However, theses candy melts have a limited color selection and colors sometimes are not as beautiful once melted.
 This is why I recommend getting the white ones and coloring theses chocolate coatings yourself.
-You can find white Gefen Wonder Melts and other colors on here.
-They even deliver!
+You can find Gefen Wonder Melts here on Amazon.

 2. Lieber’s colored decorating bars

 While not in wafer forme, Lieber’s colored decorating bars come in 8 colors and can be used the same as regular candy melts.
 You only need to add an extra step of chopping the bar before melting it.
 But trust me, theses bars might be a bit more work but they have a better fluidity and texture that the Gefer Wonder Melts.
 You can find some Lieber’s bars at a great price on AviGlatt.com .

 White chocolate can be colored and used as candy melts.
 It also tastes great!
 The only thing is that you will need to temper the chocolate if you want to end up with firm and glossy chocolate that won’t melt to the touch.
 Here is a great article by the Spruce Eats that explains how to temper chocolate.

 In this case, you can either purchase vegan white chocolate or you can make some yourself but the second option required a significant amount of work.
 I highly recommend going with the storebought option.
 Frankly, you have better things to do.

 How to color white chocolate